 Here’s the quandary many businesses face: They have a lot of content, both online and offline, that needs to be taken care of.
 But no one on staff has much experience writing, and forking up $40,000 a year for a full-time writer doesn’t fit within the budget.
+This is where blog content writing services can step in and save the day.

-In other words, it’s probably time to hire outside help.
+Because, in other words, it’s probably time to hire outside help.
 Unfortunately, there are some pitfalls associated with outsourcing content.

 “Outsourcer employee turnover, communication breakdowns, shortsighted contracts: They can all sink an arrangement, resulting in lost opportunities, downtime, or worse”, says Bob Violino, a writer for Info World.